Tcknepper/AutomationFramework/README.md

 I created this project as a way to demonstrate my knowledge of Selenium by creating a working framework that could be used to test a website for functionality.
-I have worked as an intern in the Software Quality Assurance field and while it was very interesting to me I was more interested in the Automation side of QA.
+I have worked as an intern in the Software Quality Assurance field and while the manual side of testing was interesting to me, I was also very interested in the automation side of QA.
 So, after obtaining a degree I set out to learn the necessary components to be qualified to perform automation testing.

 This project uses a dummy site for the tests, since I intend to use this on a resume.
 This made the most sense since the website is not updated which eliminates the need to constantly maintain the framework for potential employers